Heights Church Baseball Club

 This does not mean that you or your athlete must profess faith in Jesus Christ as Lord, but acknowledges that your athlete will be prayed with, be exposed to biblical principles, and that this club is led by those possessing this world view.

-Members will receive a Heights Church Baseball Club shirt.
+Each athlete will receive a Heights Church Baseball Club jersey.

 Playing baseball comes with certain risks.
 Participation in the club, as well as the use of practice facilities and surrounding areas, will be at your own risk.
 You will agree to release Heights Church, its employees and volunteers of all liability regarding injury, sickness, or death resulting from participation in Heights Church Baseball Club as well as its extended activities.